citp/privacy-policy-historical/n/ni/niu/niu.edu.md

-Information Technology Services has taken several steps to safeguard the integrity of its communications and computing infrastructure, including but not limited to authentication, monitoring, auditing and encryption.
+The Division of Information Technology has taken several steps to safeguard the integrity of its communications and computing infrastructure, including but not limited to authentication, monitoring, auditing and encryption.
 Security measures have been integrated into the design, implementation and day-to-day practices of the entire University operating environment as part of its continuing commitment to risk management.
 However, such activities should not be construed as any warranty against the unauthorized breach/failure of these security measures.

 ### Information Placed Automatically on Visitors' Computers (Cookies)